cea-hpc/mpc/docker/README.md

 * bash : This should not be necessary, but we observed that MPC is not strictly sh-compliant (yet) and we rely on a complete 'bash' program to run `installmpc`.

-The installation process did not need Autotools anymore and the package is not included in images.
+The installation process does not need Autotools anymore and the package is not included in images.
 You can consider adding it if necessary for you.
 Please remind that Docker should create the smallest image and anything not required should be discarded.
 For this reason, we clear the package manager's cache each